defcube/couchbase_engine/README.md

 Python Couchbase ORM, modeled after Django and MongoEngine.

+Development state: alpha-expiremental.
+A minimal set of features are being created to facilitate some of my projects.
+Once I run this on a live site with some traffic, I'll change development state to stable.

 Supported Features
 ------------------
 * Full Inheritance Support
 * Multiple connections
+* Default value for fields

 Basic Usage
 -----------